 Hailing from Gympie – A small Australian town – Jesse’s humble beginnings as the youngest child in a musical household were alive with the sounds of the banjo, clarinet and guitar.
-And if you came to the house and there was silence, you’d soon hear Jesse dancing around the house singing Britney Spears or The Spice Girls to annoy his dearly beloved.
+And if you came to the house and there was silence, you’d soon hear Jesse dancing around singing Britney Spears or The Spice Girls to the chagrin of his dearly beloved.

 In high school, Jesse formed a punk rock band – aptly named Better Than Britney – before going on to study contemporary music/guitar performance at Southern Cross University in Lismore, New South Wales.
-It was here he had a chance encounter with a Brazilian guitar.
-Captivated, Jesse immersed himself in learning the culture.
-A year later he was in Brazil.
+It was here he had a chance encounter with Brazilian guitarist Doug DeVries.
+Captivated by DeVries and the sounds he produced, Jesse immersed himself in learning Portuguese and a year later he was in Brazil.

-With a thirst for experience, Jesse has travelled and lived in Australia, Europe and South America, creating connections with individuals and cultures, and bringing to life two EPs: Dynamo and Be It.
+With a thirst for experience, Jesse has travelled and lived in Australia, Europe and South America, creating invaluable connections with musicians and cultures, and brought to life two EPs: Dynamo and Be It.

-Be It, which was produced with Phil Stack of Thirsty Merc, took him on tour around Australia.
-It was in this time that he was recruited to be a contestant on The Voice Australia.
-Opting to remain an independent artist, he instead busked the streets of Byron Bay, and moved to Berlin.
+Be It, which was produced with Phil Stack of Thirsty Merc, prompted Jesse to embark on a national solo tour around Australia.
+It was in this time that he was recruited to be a contestant on The Voice.
+Opting to remain an grassroots artist, he instead turned his hand to busking on the streets of Byron Bay, raising money for a stint in Berlin.

 "Every now and then you find a singer/songwriter that changes your mood every time you see them… they light up the room, indulge your senses, incite wild smiling and leave you buzzing from their good energy….
 Jesse Witney is that character for me" – Pete Longworth, 2x New York Independent Film Festival Winner